wrerwin/llm-sandbox/README.md

-### NOTE:
-This file was authored by GPT-4 with instructions to set up a repo with my preferences.

 # OpenAI GPT-4 Repository Setup

 This guide walks you through the process of setting up a Conda environment tailored for a project using the OpenAI GPT-4 API.